-The concise monogram emblem is a stylish and modern visualization of the New York Giants.
+The concise monogram emblem is a stylish, modern representation of the New York Giants.
 The New York Giants logo focuses on the city where the team is based, reflecting a radical shift in the game’s concept while simultaneously paying tribute to its historical roots.

 The New York Giants are a professional American football team that plays in the National Football League (NFL) as a member of the National Football Conference (NFC) East Division.
 It was founded in 1925.
 The team plays its home games in East Rutherford, New Jersey.